-The Budapest Research Forum hereby reports the Q3 2015 office market analysis
+The Budapest Research Forum hereby reports the Q3 2016 office market analysis.

-The Budapest Research Forum (BRF, which comprises of: CBRE, Colliers International, Cushman & Wakefield, Eston International, JLL and Robertson Hungary) hereby reports the Q3 2015 office market analysis.
-Two schemes were delivered to the market in the third quarter of 2015 adding a total of 27,800 sq m to the modern office stock.
-This includes the refurbishment of Erzsébet Irodaház A and the delivery of owner-occupied Bosch HQ second phase.
+The Budapest Research Forum (hereinafter the ‘BRF’, which comprises of CBRE, Colliers International, Cushman & Wakefield, Eston International, JLL and Robertson Hungary) hereby reports the Q3 2016 office market analysis.

 Some of these cookies are essential, while others help us to improve your experience by providing insights into how the site is being used.